Kitura/Swift-Kuery-ORM/README.md

 }
 ```

-Now, you can create a table sync in your database like so:
+Now, you need to create your table.
+If you are configuring your database while you start up your server, you can use `createTableSync()`, which runs synchronously.
+If you want to use an asynchronous function, you can use `createTable()` elsewhere.
+You can implement either of these functions like so:

 ```swift
 do {